-Major and minor family modes follows from a mashup of the //A and //I classical modes.
 The immediate result of the mashup is a 4-tritone, 10-note parent mode identified by //ADMI.
 The mixed minor-major tonality of this mode provides a solid basis for sub-modes of one or the other tonality.
 These sub-modes follow from morphing either the D or M tritone into a scale fifo with the same top note.
 The result is pair of 3-tritone, 9-note modes of minor or major tonality identified by a compound tritone/fifo signature, in which a single fifo anchor identifies the fifo morphed from the missing tritone (the fifth D is morphed from missing tritone M, and the fourth M is morphed from missing tritone D).

-The only difference between these modes is the highlighted tonality in the bottom fifth.
-The double appearances in the signatures of the same anchor as both a tritone and a fifo anchor are accurate but I prefer the equally accurate but simpler all-tritone signatures with a plus superscript that symbolizes filling in the top fourth.
+The only difference between the 9-note family modes is the highlighted tonality in the bottom fifth.

-The forms of the family modes say something important about tonality, namely that it's determined by the bottom fifth of the home octave, leaving the top fourth to context.
+The double appearances in the signatures of the same anchor as both a tritone and a fifo anchor are accurate but I prefer the equally accurate but simpler all-tritone signatures, with a plus superscript that symbolizes filling in the top fourth.
+The forms of the family modes say something important about tonality in general, namely that it's determined by the bottom fifth of the home octave, leaving the top fourth to context.
 Tritones P and L and the corresponding classical modes are excluded from this picture but often appear ornamentally in music from these scales as functional substitutes for tritones A and I (e.g., in sequences such as P-A or L-I).